RTC

 To test this, I made the “HelloWorld” application publicly available in this way.

-I used Cloudflare to hide my own public IP address.
+Because I want to work as securely as possible, I used Cloudflare to hide my own public IP address.

 This way, I can also make applications temporarily available,